jozan/iconstash/README.md

 # iconstash

-preprocessed svg icons for an app i'm building.
+preprocessed svg & png icons for an app i'm building.

 ## usage

-you need [`bun`](https://bun.sh) installed in your system. also fish shell. and ripgrep.
+you need [`bun`](https://bun.sh) installed in your system. also fish shell. and ripgrep. and inkscape.

-then you need to have the icons locally
+then you need to fetch all the icons to your machine

 ```
 $ bun i